SussexPAL/PythonCrashCourse/Scripts/maths_through_programming.md

 *[subtitle card]*
 I mentioned I could use print to write out my favorite number - but what if I'm indecisive and I pick a new favorite number tomorrow, and don't want to go to the effort or re-writing my print statement?
 This is when we would use *variables*.

-It's very easy to define variables in Python, we just give it a name and then define what we want it to be using the equals symbol and some value on the right
+It's very easy to define variables in Python, we just give it a name and then define what we want it to be using the equals symbol and some value on the right.

 `my_number = 5`

-And we can then use this variable anywhere we want to refer back to whatever we defined it as.
+It's worth noting that variable names in Python cannot have spaces.
+If we want more than one word, we usually separate them using an underscore (like we've done here).
+Now we can then use this variable anywhere we want to refer back to whatever value we defined it as.

 `print(my_number)`